From Malbec to Merlot, Chablis to Champagne, it’s time to learn a little more about the wine you love so much.

 Ever felt bamboozled by a wine menu?
 Want to expand your horizons and stop ordering the same old grapes?
 Then you should make the most of the city’s wine tastings.
 There are loads for you to choose from, with relaxed get-togethers, scrumptious wine-pairing dinners and day-long courses that will teach you everything you need to know.

 Both Wine Unearthed and Yorkshire Wine School run regular tastings at Radisson Blu.
 The former have two one-day courses for you to choose from – The World of Wine is an introductory course that will give you the basic knowledge you need to understand what you’re drinking, while the Vine to Wine class will teach you why you prefer one wine over another, both starting at £85.
-And for the latter, Laura Kent leads you through a selection of new and exciting bottles, with a minimum of six wines, notes, tasting sheets and professional tasting glasses, as well as charcuterie and cheese pairings from the kitchen throughout the evening.
+And for the latter, a vino expert will lead you through a selection of new and exciting bottles, with a minimum of six wines, notes, tasting sheets and professional tasting glasses, as well as nibbles from the kitchen throughout the evening.
 Tickets start at £25 per person.

 Wine Unearthed and Yorkshire Wine School at Radisson Blu, 1 The Headrow, Leeds, West Yorkshire, LS1 8TL.